 For the secured web documents to work offline, a copy needs to be saved in the user's browser cache.
-This is a quick no-audio video shows how you can save a copy on your browser cache for offline use of the secured web document (Vitrium's Web Viewer):
+This is a quick video shows how you can save a copy on your browser cache for offline use of the secured web document (Vitrium's Web Viewer):

 Basically, the web document needs to be saved in the browser’s cache (as cookies) so it can be used later when the User decides to access it ‘offline.’
 You’ll notice in the video also the delete button to remove this ‘saved copy’ from the browser for when their use is done.